padogrid/bundle-geode-1-docker-debezium_ksql_kafka/README.md

 **Ingest data into MySQL:**

-While the above select statement is running, ingest the mock data again to see the join results being updated.
+While the above select statement is running, reingest the mock data to see the join results live-updated.

 ```bash
 cd_app perf_test_ksql; cd bin_sh